siddharthparmar7/gym-day-count-redux/README.md

 # Author: Siddharth Parmar
 # Project: Redux Demo project with FETCH API and more

-Below you will find some information on how to perform common tasks. <br>
+Below you will find some information on how to perform common tasks.

 To Run this project on your machine
 - clone this repository to your machine
 - And run these commands from the same dir.